mlpack/mlpack/doc/user/bindings/cli.md

         [--output_model_file <string>]
 ```

 An implementation of Sparse Coding with Dictionary Learning.
 Given a dataset, this will decompose the dataset into a sparse combination of a few dictionary elements, where the dictionary is learned during computation; a dictionary can be reused for future sparse coding of new points.
-[Detailed documentation](#sparse_coding_detailed-documentation)
+[Detailed documentation](#sparse_coding_detailed-documentation).